 Jaime Parker, MSW, LCSW, Outpatient Psychotherapist

-When asked about her therapeutic approach, Jaime describes herself as client-centric.
-Absorbing a client’s specific learning style and therapeutic history, Jaime takes the time to understand what hasn’t worked previously and focuses her time and efforts on what the client likes and what might work now.
-Overall, Jaime’s goal is to establish a mutual therapeutic rapport, to deliver solid evidenced-based therapy (EBT), and avoid wasting your time and money at all costs.
-Jaime graduated from the Catholic University of America in 2014, earning her master’s degree in Clinical and Military Social Work.
+When asked about her therapeutic approach, Jaime describes herself as client centric.
+Absorbing a client’s specific learning style and therapeutic history, Jaime takes the time to understand what has not worked previously and focuses her time and efforts on what the client likes and what might work now.
+Overall, Jaime’s goal is to establish a mutual therapeutic rapport, to deliver solid evidenced-based therapies (EBT), and efforts to avoid wasting your time and money.